 3. Dog-friendly chalet with hot tub & sauna — Girdwood, Alaska

 Long flights be damned, the Alyeska Resort near Anchorage has seen an 83-percent uptick in demand this year.
-Fortunately, that hasn’t driven prices up yet, and you can get this two-story, two-bedroom chalet with vaulted ceilings and glacial views for $90 per night, less than the price of a mid-range hotel.
+Fortunately, that hasn’t driven prices up yet, and you can get this two-story, two-bedroom chalet with vaulted ceilings and glacial views for $200 per night, about the price of a mid-range hotel.
 The chalet also has a private hot tub on the deck, a wood burning stove, and a pullout sofa bed if you want to fit six people inside.
 And it’s only a few minutes from the slopes, meaning you won’t be driving all over sprawling Anchorage to get to your skiing.

 4. Three bedroom modern condo at the village — Blue Mountain, Ontario, Canada